zhenv10/ecsworkshop/content/windows_workloads/02-overview/_index.md

 For additonal information, [check out the official AWS documentation.](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS_Windows.html)

+This tutorial will demonstrate how to deploy an ASP.net application

 Here is a diagram that outlines what we will be building:

+{{< figure src="/images/windows-workload-diagram.png" alt="Windows Diagram" width="1200px" >}}

 ## need diagram of solution here